-I’ve still got the John Malkovich cardboard face in storage somewhere that is directly under the 9526.
+I’ve still got the John Malkovich cardboard face that is directly under the 9526 in storage somewhere.

 Some of the Oh, The Horror DVD Shoppe tees and business cards are still floating around.
 In case you were wondering who G.A.
 Echevarria in the top card is, it was my late grandfather.

 OH, THE HORROR NEWSPAPER ARTICLES

 Oh, The Horror!
 DVD Shoppe had three articles written about it in the paper.

 The 1st one was in the business section of El Nuevo Herald, which was a bizarre choice.
 Later on, articles in the Neighbors section of the Miami Herald and Street happened.